International Contemporary Ensemble

 Sat, Apr 25, 2015

-Thorvaldsdottir imbues In the Light of Air with subtle nuances and poetic textures of sound materials and harmonies that stream together as lyrical gestures throughout the work.
-Explaining the total experience, she says “internally I hear sounds and nuances as musical melodies . . . structurally I like working with perspectives of details and the unity of the whole, and the relationship between the two.”
+Thorvaldsdottir imbues In the Light of Air with subtle nuances and flowing textures of sound materials and harmonies that stream together.
+Explaining the total experience, she says, “internally I hear sounds and nuances as musical melodies.”
+Parts of the work are constructed around the idea of each musician being a soloist in the setting of a chamber ensemble, and the musicians alternate between traveling from collective instrumental alliances and into solo approaches.

 About the Artists